dodslaser/dodslaser.github.io/_posts/2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo.md

 Image.frombytes('1', (48, 8), logo_out).save('logo.bmp')
 ```

-This could definitely be shorter, but I took some extra steps to make it readable.
+This could be shorter, but I took some extra steps to make it readable.
 Here's the output:

 ![DMG-Logo-Decoded]({{ site.url }}\assets\images\posts\2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo\DMG-Logo-Decoded.png)